PluralFusion/PolicyComposer/README.md

 This repository provides a complete build system for creating, managing, and versioning company policies.
 It uses a powerful [Jinja2](https://jinja.palletsprojects.com/en/stable/) templating engine, a Python build script, and GitHub Actions to automatically generate versioned Markdown and professional PDF documents.

+## Project Status
+We are currently using this to update our own HIPAA documentation so our focus is on HIPAA compliant documentation.
+Our goal is to incorporate SOC2 and other compliance documentation over time.

+**If you have ideas or suggestions for how to improve this project [please create an issue to let us know](https://github.com/PluralFusion/PolicyComposer/issues).**

+### Contributions Welcome
+If you enjoy playing with Jinja2, canonicalization, or have document templates to contribute, **please  contribute or file an issue**.

 ## Table of Contents
 - [Why Use PolicyComposer?](#why-use-policycomposer)
 - [Workflow Overview](#workflow-overview)